James Reason’s 12 Principles of Error Management

 James Reason, Professor Emeritus, University of Manchester, set out 12 systemic human factors centric principles of error management in his book Managing Maintenance Error: A Practical Guide (co-written with Alan Hobbs and published in 2003).
 These principles are valid beyond aviation maintenance and are well worth re-visiting:

-- Human error is both universal & inevitable: Human fallibility can be moderated but it can never be eliminated.
+- Human error is both universal & inevitable: Human error is not a moral issue.
+Human fallibility can be moderated but it can never be eliminated.

 - Errors are not intrinsically bad: Success and failure spring from the same psychological roots.
 Without them we could neither learn nor acquire the skills that are essential to safe and efficient work.